kanboard/documentation/source/user_guide/tasks.rst

 .. figure:: /_static/task-duplication-another-project.png
    :alt: Task Duplication Another Project

-Only projects where you are members will be shown in the drop-down.
+Only projects where you are a member will be shown in the drop-down.

-Before to copy the tasks, Kanboard will ask you the destination properties that are not common between the source and destination project.
+Before copying the task, Kanboard will ask you the destination properties that are not common between the source and destination project.